-The first thing you should know about the Alemany flea market, is that this venue is rather small in comparison to the Alameda gargantuan afternoon long stroll to find your hidden treasure event; but in comparison to Alameda, the Alemany flea market takes place once in a week – versus Alameda’s once a month affair.
+One of the things you should know about the Alemany flea market, is that this venue is rather small in comparison to the gargantuan Alameda Antiques Fair, but the Alemany flea market takes place once a week – versus Alameda’s once a month affair.

-So if you are desperate for some decorative items not covered in dust or simply jonesing for some new jewelry, the Alemany Flea Market is the place you want to visit.
-It is open every week, rain or shine, the entire year – though its is a bit less attractive on the first Sunday of the month, when all of the best dealers tend to go sell at the Alameda Point Antiques & Collectibles Fair.
+If you are desperate for some decorative items not covered in dust or simply jonesing for some new jewelry, the Alemany Flea Market is the place you want to visit.
+It is open every week, rain or shine, the entire year – though it is is a bit less attractive on the first Sunday of the month, when all of the best dealers tend to go sell at the Alameda Point Antiques Fair.

 Garage Sale days happen on the first Sunday of every month, where non-regular vendors are invited along with the regulars to sell their garage sale items.
 Alemany Flea Market is a lively market and it is doable in a couple of hours, unlike the Alameda Antiques Faire which requires a full day commitment.